 At the end of the day, we follow a falconer to his home, in the village of Sagsai, where we spend the night.

-We go with our host during two days for a hunt with eagle.
+We go with our host during two days for Hunting with eagles.
 On horseback, we follow the falconer in the neighbouring mountains.
 Once upright, the falconer removes the mask from its eagle and the eagle scans the horizon with its sharp eyes… If it can see a prey (rabbit, fox, wolf), it lets out a small cry to tell its master it saw something ; so the latter releases the animal that goes swooping on its prey.

 For this ancestral hunting technique, patience is queen, because the animal does not catch game each time, but seeing this proud animal united with man in this hundreds of years-old practice is indisputably the key moment of any travel in Central Asia.

 Arrival in town and transfer to your hotel where you can rest a few moments.

 Rest of the day free.
-With our guide, you can go and shop in the centre of the city.
+With our guide, you can go shopping in the centre of the city.